-On September 11, the West Point Band and the U.S. Military Academy’s Cadet Glee Club will return to Trinity Church Wall Street for its annual 9/11 memorial concert, this year entitled, “A Celebration of Service.”
-While last year’s 9/11 concert celebrated the people of New York City — showcasing works like Bernstein’s Our Town and Copland’s Quiet City — this year’s concert will celebrate the strength and sacrifice of the men and women who serve, and have served, our country.
+On September 11, the West Point Band and the United States Military Academy’s Cadet Glee Club will return to Trinity Church Wall Street for its annual 9/11 memorial concert, this year entitled, “A Celebration of Service.”
+While last year’s 9/11 concert celebrated the people of New York City — showcasing works like Leonard Bernstein’s Our Town and Aaron Copland’s Quiet City — this year’s concert will celebrate the strength and sacrifice of the men and women who serve our country.

-For this fifteenth anniversary of 9/11, the West Point Band will premier fifteen one-minute works that honor the contributions of those men and women.
+For this 15th anniversary of 9/11, the West Point Band will premier 15 one-minute works that honor the contributions of those men and women.
 In a unique collaboration, the West Point Band joins contemporary music organization, Vox Novus to present Fifteen-Minutes-of-Fame: A Celebration of Service.
-The West Point Band will premiere fifteen one-minute pieces created by composers who were responding to the theme “service” and what it means to all different kinds of people: military, first responders, community service, and everyday kindness.
+The West Point Band will premiere 15 one-minute pieces created by composers who were responding to the theme “service” and what it means to all different kinds of people: military, first responders, community service, and everyday kindness.

 Fifteen-Minutes-of-Fame is a project whose purpose is to promote a greater variety of contemporary music to audiences hungry to hear what living composers are writing today.
-Vox Novus is a new music production and promotion company, established in 2009.
+Vox Novus is a new music production and promotion company established in 2009.
 Through concert programs such as Fifteen-Minutes-of-Fame, Vox Novus seeks to empower composers, musicians, and community music creators.
-The Fifteen-Minutes-of-Fame project has presented the World Premiere of over 1200 works by composers around the world performed by over 100 musicians since its inception in 2009.
-And in 2012, the West Point Woodwind Quintet gave the World Premiere of Fifteen-Minutes-Fame: Commemorating the Sesquicentennial of the Civil War.
+The Fifteen-Minutes-of-Fame project has presented world premieres of over 1,200 works by composers around the world performed by over 100 musicians since its inception.
+In 2012, the West Point Woodwind Quintet gave the world premiere of Fifteen-Minutes-Fame: Commemorating the Sesquicentennial of the Civil War.

-As soldier-musicians, we in the West Point Band are committed to serving our communities, local and national, and to act as ambassadors for the United States Military Academy and for the Army.
+As soldier-musicians, we in the West Point Band are committed to serving our local and national communities and to act as ambassadors for the United States Military Academy and the Army.
 But as classically trained musicians, we are also deeply committed to exposing our audiences to great music, both new and old.
 (While you don’t hear a lot of teenagers blasting say, Ravel’s Daphnis et Chloe or Gustav Holst’s First Suite for Military Band as they drive down the highway, I guarantee you that those are pieces well worth blasting.)
-We are thrilled to be collaborating with the Fifteen Minutes of Fame program, because by promoting today’s composers, we are insuring the permanence of tomorrow’s concerts for future audiences.
+We are thrilled to be collaborating with the Fifteen-Minutes-of-Fame program, because by promoting today’s composers, we are insuring the permanence of tomorrow’s concerts for future audiences.